jackwickham/group-project-delta/common/src/main/java/uk/ac/cam/cl/group_project/delta/algorithm/communications/README.md

 This is the normal data which is sent to each other vehicle to coordinate the algorithm.
 The payload of this message is defined in the `VehicleData` class.

 ### Request to merge
-This is sent by a smaller platoon ("merging platoon") to try to merge to a larger platoon.
+This is sent by a platoon (the "merging platoon") to initiate a merge with the platoon in front.

 Defined in `RequestToMergeMessage`.